Four things to consider as you move to the cloud

 Keep it Backed Up

-While a cloud service might be hosting your data, that does not mean it is automatically their responsibility to back up your data.
-That still falls squarely on you, and just as you would with an on-premise server, it’s important to have a robust data back-up plan in place in the event of a failure.
+While a cloud service might be hosting your data, that doesn’t mean it is automatically their responsibility to back it up.
+That still falls squarely on you, and just as you would with an on-premise server, it’s important to have a robust data back-up plan in place in case of a failure.

-While cloud computing can be a game-changer, Wolbeck cautions that there is much to consider, and for most users, he explains, “It’s not as easy as it sounds, and it is usually a completely different experience from what you’re used to.”
+Indeed, while cloud computing can be a game-changer, it is also a bit tricky.
+Wolbeck cautions that there is much to consider, and for most users, he explains, “It’s not as easy as it sounds, and it is usually a completely different experience from what you’re used to.”

 Want to move to the cloud?